minlanyu/cs145-site/infra.md

   - For MacOS (x86), Linux and Windows users, the virtual machine files for VMWare can be downloaded [here](https://drive.google.com/file/d/1ilfS0ej46BYVpb-DqW4u9-RxaQgkIc51/view?usp=sharing).
   - For M-series (ARM) Mac users, the virtual machine files for VMWare can be downloaded [here](https://drive.google.com/file/d/1zacRYoIUl6ABbcscxMJxxBidKiTWcULc/view?usp=drive_link).

 - **Install the VM.** Directly use your virtual machine software to open the VM file downloaded.
 The username and the password of this VM are both **p4**. *Note*: The VM file is large.
 It could consume about 40G disk size in your laptop.
 Please reserve enough space in your disk before installing the VM.
-For Windows users, it is recommended to change the VM location to somewhere other than the (default) C Drive.

 - **Login to the VM (VMWare).** Right click on the VM in your VM library and select "Connect to SSH".